TrymArve/NTNU-Lagrange-Mechanics/README.md

 - A general dynamics integrator:

-    -- "controller" - simply configure the controller struct to design your controller. (f.ex: controller.type = "PD"; controller.PD.Kp = 10; controller.PD.Kd = 1;)
+    -- "controller" - simply configure the controller struct to design your controller.
+F.ex:

+        controller.type  = "PD";
+        controller.PD.Kp = 10;
+        controller.PD.Kd = 1;

-    -- "parameters" - define some parameters such as length of arms, gravitational field, or any other necessary parameters of your system. (parameters = [g; L1; L2];)
+    -- "parameters" - define some parameters such as length of arms, gravitational field, or any other necessary parameters of your system.
+F.ex:

+        parameters = [g; L1; L2];

-    -- "mass"       - define the sizes of the masses in your system. (mass = [m1; m2];)
+    -- "mass"       - define the sizes of the masses in your system.

+        mass = [m1; m2];

 - "Simulate_EL;" - Script that automatically simulates your system, and plots the result.
 It then saves the data in "tsim", "xsim", "usim", "ddqsim", "ref".